Women in a seminar talking

 PIE (Portfolio Investment Entity)

-Types of savings or investment funds that have special tax advantages in that the income attributed to a member is taxed at the member's prescribed investor rate (PIR).
+An eligible entity that has elected to become a portfolio investment entity (PIE) that has special tax advantages and the investment income is attributed to a member and taxed at the member's prescribed investor rate (PIR).

 PIR (Prescribed Investor Rate)